-Zen is the study of mind in all of its manifestations.
-According to Zen Buddhist cosmology there are ten thousand different states of mind.
+Zen is the study of the mind in all of its manifestations.
+According to Zen Buddhist cosmology, there are ten thousand different states of mind.
 Each of the ten thousand states of mind presents you with a different view.
 Most persons spend their lives in relatively low states of mind.
-In these states of mind their view of themselves and the world is limited.
+In these states of mind, their view of themselves and the world is limited.

-koan is a multi-level structural device used in Zen to help a person expand their awareness.
-Probably the most famous Zen koan in the West is: "What is the sound of one hand clapping?"
+A koan is a multi-level structural device used in Zen to help a person expand their awareness.
+Probably the most famous Zen koan in the West is: ‘What is the sound of one hand clapping?’

-Rama created 18 talk series on Zen available for free download from this site.
+Rama created an 18 talk series on Zen available for free download from this site.